 With 50 Shades Of Grey finally finished after three years of casting mystique, I thought it time to look at the bonkbuster – the tried and tested Hollywood money machine, the idea of sex as a culture.

-It’s hard to see how 50 SoG will fail.
-The book has sold over 100 million copies worldwide and it’s been translated into 52 languages, It’s pretty much the movie is going to be a slam dunk.
+It’s hard to see how 50 SoG would fail.
+The book sold over 100 million copies worldwide and it’s been translated into 52 languages, It’s pretty much the movie is going to be a slam dunk.
 It has all the hallmarks of a Hollywood bonkbuster: no plot, cardboard characters and sexual violence. well, spanking – if that is strong enough to be called violence.

 Now, here it the incredibly strange thing about the film’s director Sam Taylor-Johnson.
-She must know that the film is being billed as a S&M themed cultural event.
+She must know that the film is being billed as an S&M themed cultural event.
 Yet when asked about the movie she responds that she’s really glad there is finally a movie that deals with S&M.

 Really?
 Sam?
 What about 9 1/2 Weeks (1986), Secretary (2002) The Night Porter (1974), Pretty Woman (1990)?

 The point is this.
 If 50 SoG is going to have an impact on the sexual cultural landscape it has to be more than a marketing exercise.
 It has to be more than freaky hype.
 It has to become a sexual epic.
 As each of these ten movies show sex as culture

 10. Tarzan, the Ape Man (1981)